aymen-adjali/ECSBattleArena/README.md

 Room for improvement:
 - Add a GUI for the simulation.
 - Add new student types with different abilities.
-- Adjust StudentTeam to be smarter/more optimise for calculating student attacks.
+- Adjust StudentTeam to be smarter/more optimised for calculating student attacks.

 ## Acknowledgements
 - This project was inspired by [The Electronics and Computer Science department at The University Of Southampton](https://www.ecs.soton.ac.uk/).